Tim-xD/tim-xd.github.io/content/posts/hitconctf/verilog-oj.md

 To verify this, I wrote a Verilog submission that appends a `curl` command to send a webhook request, and after submitting it, I saw my webhook receive a request, confirming that the exploit was successful.

-All I had to do now, was to add a subshell to retrieve the flag.
+All I had to do now was add a subshell to retrieve the flag.

 ```verilog
 module Crossbar_2x2_4bit(in1, in2, control, out1, out2);